-(Estd. by Govt. of Uttarakhand, vide Shri Guru Ram Rai University Act no. 03 of 2017)
+[Estd. by Govt. of Uttarakhand, vide Shri Guru Ram Rai University Act no. 03 of 2017 & recognized by UGC u/s (2f) of UGC Act 1956]

-SYLLABUS FOR

-Bachelor of Science in Medical Microbiology With CO, PSO And PO Mapping School of Paramedical Sciences
+SYLLABUS FOR Bachelor in Medical Microbiology With CO And PO Mapping School of Paramedical & Allied Health Sciences